SCIAC CHAMPIONS: 1989, 1990, 1993, 2000, 2001, 2002, 2004, 2016, 2017, 2018

 About La Verne Softball

 The University of La Verne softball program prides itself on giving student-athletes opportunities to not only continue their fastpitch career in a competitive environment at a collegiate level but obtain a quality education.
 La Verne has established itself within the Southern California Intercollegiate Athletic Conference (SCIAC) and the NCAA Division III as a powerhouse.

 In its proud history, La Verne has claimed 10 SCIAC championships and three SCIAC Postseason Tournament Championships.
 The Leopards have also made ten NCAA Regional Tournament appearances and one appearance in the NCAA World Series in 1993.

 The program has produced 11 All-Americans, 13 SCIAC Softball Athletes of the Year and countless All-Region and All-SCIAC honorees.

 The Leopards have excelled off the field as well.
-La Verne has placed a total of 10 student-athletes on the Academic All-SCIAC Softball Teams from 2013-2015 and has had a total of 14 student-athletes named NFCA Scholar Athletes in Smith's tenure.
+La Verne has placed numerous athletes to the Academic All-SCIAC and has had a total of 14 student-athletes named NFCA Scholar-Athletes in Smith's tenure.

 Giving back to the community is an important role of the university and it is no different for the softball program.
 The Leopards are actively involved in numerous community service projects, including holding clinics for Pomona Valley Special Olympics and supporting Ronald McDonald Houses.